Brighton And Hove CAMHS Tier 4 Eating Disorder Service

-Each adolescent will have their own en-suite bedroom, they are encouraged to personalise their space for them to feel comfortable.
-All young people have access to communal living space, a dining area, quiet room, occupational therapy kitchen, laundry and garden.
-The environment enables the young people to socialise with their peers, be as independent as possible where they do not feel isolated.
+Each young person has their own en-suite bedroom and are encouraged to personalise their space so they feel comfortable.
+All young people have access to the communal living space, a dining area, quiet room, occupational therapy kitchen, laundry and garden.
+The environment enables the young people to socialise with their peers and be as independent as possible without feeling isolated.

-Our expert multi-disciplinary team provide person centre care that is tailored to meet the physical and medical/mental health needs of each individual, to support them through their journey with us and to continue their treatment in the community.
+Our expert Multidisciplinary Team (MDT) provide person-centred care, which is tailored to meet the physical, medical, and mental health needs of each individual.
+The team support them through their journey with us and to continue their treatment in the community.

-We work collaboratively with each young person and their Parents/carers in care planning, starting with care plans, risk assessments and MDT weekly reviews.
-We aim to promote early recovery through person centered holistic care that is evidenced based and cost effective.
+We work collaboratively with each young person and their parents or carers in care planning, starting with care plans, risk assessments and MDT weekly reviews.

 We treat children and young people aged 12 up to 18